God Is Simple

 But why begin with “God is simple?”
 What does that even mean?
 I’ll admit that until I read Mark Jones’ book, God Is: A Devotional Guide to the Attributes of God, “simple” was not an attribute I had ever heard talked about, but I think it is important to our study to include and begin with it.

-When we approach “God is …” truths they are not like those individual, little Lego pieces.
+When we approach “God is …” truths they are NOT like those individual, little Lego pieces.
 God is never one attribute standing alone from all His other attributes.
-Another way to say that is to say that God is absolute, meaning that within His being no distinctions exist.
+Another way to state this is to say that God is absolute, meaning that within His being no distinctions exist.
 Let me explain a little more.
 We might describe a person as loving, but God isn’t just loving.
 He IS love itself.
-A loving person might also at times be critical, angry, or unkind.
-God can never be anything but love.
-It is His essence, but His essence isn’t love alone.
+A loving person might also at times be critical, angry, or unloving.
+In contrast, God can never be anything but love.
+It is His essence, however, His essence isn’t love alone.

 One of God’s attributes is His immutability.
 He never changes.
 This is part of God being simple.
 Change or mutability, like rearranging Lego pieces, is absolutely inconsistent with simplicity.
 If God could be changed, He would not be God.